Skip to main content

 Disclosures2 items

-• Generate TRAIGA-compliant AI disclosure statements for covered systems
+• Generate clear AI disclosure statements (required for government entities and healthcare providers; recommended elsewhere)

 Platform covered

-• Establish a process to provide disclosures to affected individuals at the required time
+• Establish a process to provide notice to affected individuals where disclosure applies

 Platform covered